Deven-Codes/Unity-Chan-Adventures/README.md

 # Unity-Chan-Adventures
-Unity Chan Adventures is a 3D Platformer game
+Unity Chan Adventures is a 3D Platform game.